Evidence & research

 The Design of the Be Well Plan

 We went all-out in designing the Be Well Plan rigorously.
 We relied on a best-practice intervention development framework (Intervention Mapping) to guide the design of the Plan.
-To name a few buzzwords: we used co-design, use behaviour change frameworks and relied on an iterative design process to land on the Be Well Plan.
-For those interested: the entire process is documented in a scientific manuscript, which is currently under peer-review.
-Check back here soon to find the paper.
+We used co-design, were guided by behaviour change frameworks and relied on an iterative design process to land on the Be Well Plan.
+It means that every little aspect of the Be Well Plan is planned and driven by theory and scientific evidence.
+For those interested: the entire process is documented in a scientific manuscript, which you can access using the button below.

 The Foundation of the Be Well Plan